 Change Your Environment

-Think about the things that lead to lighting up, and do not do them.
+Think about the places and things that lead to smoking.
+Remove triggers when you are able.
 Get rid of the ashtrays at home.
 Do not come back from lunch 15 minutes early to sneak in a cigarette break.
-Avoid places where smoking is part of the atmosphere.
+Do not go to places where smoking is part of the atmosphere.

 Practice the Three D's

-Delay; deep breathing; drink water.
-When you feel like a smoke, delay.
-Try to think of something else.
-Breathe deeply, and count to 10 slowly as you do so.
+When you feel like a smoke, delay it.
+Try to do or think of something else.
+Take a walk or chew gum.
+Breathe deeply, and count to 10 slowly as you delay.
 Drink plenty of water.
-It helps flush the nicotine out of your system.
-Do something else, like chew gum, until the craving passes.
+It helps flush the nicotine out of your body.

 Keep a Diary

-This technique, which has also been used effectively with people who eat too much, is surprisingly effective.
-Each time you feel like a cigarette, write down the time of day, what you are doing, and how badly you want to smoke on a scale of 1 to 3, with 1 for the worst craving.
-A diary helps you to learn to unlearn the responses that make you want to smoke.
+Each time you feel like a cigarette, write it down.
+Note the time of day, what you are doing, and how badly you want to smoke.
+Use a scale of 1 to 3, with 1 for the worst craving.
+A diary helps you to learn your triggers.
+It may help you make a plan to avoid them or prepare you for those you cannot avoid.

 - Smoking cessation classes